mikiec84/abbe98.github.com/_posts/2016-01-25-ksamsok-the-basics.md

 This would result in the string `http://kulturarvsdata.se/shm/site/xml/18797` being returned.
 The first parameter is simply the item URI or URL.
 The second parameter sets the type of URI or URL to be returned([see the documentation](https://abbe98.github.io/ksamsok-php/#uri)).
 By setting a third optional parameter to `true` you can trigger validation of the URI(returns `false` if invalid).

-That's the basic usage of KSams&ouml;k-PHP in part two we extend its features using its protected methods to be able to take andvantage of all K-Sams&ouml;ks powerful native methods.
+That's the basic usage of KSams&ouml;k-PHP in part two we extend its features using its protected methods to be able to take advantage of all K-Sams&ouml;ks powerful native methods.

-Pervius posts about K-Sams&ouml;k and heritage data\:
+Previous posts about K-Sams&ouml;k and heritage data\:

  - [Enabling CORS in SOCH with a Proxy on Google App Engine, November 2015](http://abbe98.github.io/blog/2015/11/24/enabling-cors-in-soch-with-a-proxy-on-google-app-engine/)
  - [Mapping the Past with Linked Data in OpenHistoricalMap, Mars 2015](http://abbe98.github.io/blog/2015/03/26/mapping-the-past-with-linked-data-in-openhistoricalmap/)